Login Register

 public class MyFirstProgram { }

-• Method names start with a lowercase letter.
+• Method names should start with a lowercase letter.

 public void printMessage() { }

-• Curly braces define the beginning and end of a block of code.
+• Curly braces mark the start and end of a block of code.

 public class Example {